wrightrocket/webhook.site/webhookscript/examples.markdown

 }
 ```

+You should be able to see this in the Webhook.site requests list.

-From this, we can pretty easily build a little script that answers to commands, like this:
+From this, we have all the parts needed to build a script that answers to commands:

 ```javascript
 // Telegram API token